-A student in the Faculty of Arts & Science, at UTM, or at UTSC who has completed 10.5 FCE at the time of application will not be considered for admission.
+A student in the Faculty of Arts & Science, at UTM, or at UTSC who has completed 10.5 credits at the time of application will not be considered for admission.

-Successful applicants to the Daniels Faculty from the Faculty of Arts & Science will have all of their Faculty of Arts & Science credits retained as well as any courses completed in the Daniels Faculty, up to the maximum of 10.0 FCE allowed upon admission.
-For more information, visit www.daniels.utoronto.ca/students/undergraduate-students/tc
+Successful applicants to the Daniels Faculty from the Faculty of Arts & Science will have all of their Faculty of Arts & Science credits retained as well as any courses completed in the Daniels Faculty, up to the maximum of 10.0 credits allowed upon admission.
+For more information, visit www.daniels.utoronto.ca/transfer-credit.

-Successful applicants to the Daniels Faculty from UTM or UTSC will have their credits transferred where appropriate, and any courses completed in the Faculty of Arts & Science or in the Daniels Faculty retained, to the maximum of 10.0 FCE allowed upon admission.
+Successful applicants to the Daniels Faculty from UTM or UTSC will have their credits transferred where appropriate, and any courses completed in the Faculty of Arts & Science or in the Daniels Faculty retained, to the maximum of 10.0 credits allowed upon admission.